-Washoe Lake is located about 30 minutes from downtown Reno, between Reno and Carson City.
+Washoe Lake State Park is located about 30 minutes from downtown Reno, between Reno and Carson City.
 This park offers views of the Sierra Nevada, Carson and Virginia mountain ranges.
 It is a popular destination for hiking, camping, picnicking, water sports and equestrian activities.
 Bird watching and fishing enthusiasts will also find a diverse range of birds, waterfowl and fish at Washoe Lake.